-The transport laws do not provide standards for fuel specifications and emission standards from exhaust fumes.

-Refurbished vehicles are being exported (from developed countries with stringent emission and mileage norms) to the PICs, so it would be appropriate to adopt specific mileage norms and tailgate exhaust standards.

-The National Energy Road Map (NERM) 2016-2030 identifies road transportation as an important mitigation sector.

-3. Socio-economic dimensions
+2. Socio-economic dimensions

-3.1 Social Dimension
+2.1 Social Dimension

 Demographic Analysis

 < Cultural Identification>

 The first inhabitants of Vanuatu were the Melanesian people.
 Europeans first visited the island through a Spanish expedition in 1605, claiming the archipelago for Spain.
 France and the United Kingdom claimed parts of the country in the 1880s and it was jointly managed in 1906.
 Vanuatu gained independence from France and the United Kingdom in July 30, 1980.